adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/teaser/v1/teaser/README.md

 * Can control if title and text should be inherited from a linked page.

 ### Use Object
-The Teaser component uses the `com.adobe.cq.wcm.core.components.sandbox.models.Teaser` Sling model as its Use-object.
+The Teaser component uses the `com.adobe.cq.wcm.core.components.models.Teaser` Sling model as its Use-object.

 ### Component Policy Configuration Properties
 The teaser component has the following configuration properties: